jdelic/saltshaker/README.md

                 encode: base64
                 length: 16
                 type: password  # this is the default for all values
+            - consul-initialacl:
+                type: uuid  # returns a UUID4 built from a secure random source
         - database:  # render to minions with the database role
             - postgres
         - dev:  # render to minions with the dev role